freelan-developers/teapot/docs/source/the_party_file.rst

 Attendees
 ---------

-The attendees are a first-level element of the root dictionary.
-They are declared within a dictionary named `attendees` whose each key is the index of an attendee, and whose values are the attendees themselves.
+The :term:`attendees<attendee>` are a first-level element of the root dictionary.
+They are declared within a dictionary named :term:`attendees<attendee>` whose each key is the index of an :term:`attendee`, and whose values are the :term:`attendees<attendee>` themselves.

-Here is an example that declares two attendees:
+Here is an example that declares two :term:`attendees<attendee>`:

 .. code-block:: yaml